-Associate Professor - may be with tenure per Article 20.01 or without tenure.
+Associate Professor - may be with tenure as per Article 20.01 or without tenure.
 If without tenure, it is a limited term appointment leading to a determination of the granting of tenure through the process set out in Article 20.

-Professor - an appointment with tenure per Article 20.01.
+Professor - an appointment with tenure as per Article 20.01.

-- 15.02 The appointment of a candidate with tenure must be referred to the Tenure and Promotions Committee for a recommendation to the President.
+- b) Only Faculty Members, faculty members elected to the Board of Governors and Academic Administrators can hold the ranks of Assistant Professor/Associate Professor/Professor. - 15.02 The appointment of a candidate with tenure must be referred to the Tenure and Promotion Committee for a recommendation to the President.
 The President must have officially confirmed the award of tenure prior to an offer of employment being made. - 15.03 A candidate who is nearing completion of a terminal degree may be appointed to the rank of Assistant Professor conditional upon the completion of the degree.